Hybrid biphoton spectrometer for time-resolved quantum spectroscopy across visible and near-infrared regions: Discussion

-The capability for time-resolved JSI measurements opens up unprecedented opportunities in various fields of spectroscopy, including single-molecule spectroscopy\cite{moerner2003methods}, Raman spectroscopy\cite{orlando2021comprehensive}, infrared spectroscopy\cite{Hamm_Zanni_2011}, or nuclear magnetic resonance spectroscopy\cite{gunther2013nmr}.
-Our system is particularly well-suited for time-resolved fluorescence spectroscopy excited by heralded single photons \cite{li2023single,alvarez2025entangled,gabler2025benchmarking,doi:10.1021/acs.jpclett.3c01266, Eshun:23, tsao2025heralded}, where one photon from an entangled pair excites the sample and the other acts as a temporal herald.
-This new capability could pave the way for investigating complex biological, chemical, and physical systems.
-In fact, single-photon fluorescence spectroscopy has already been used to study natural photosynthetic complexes, probing energy transfer between chromophores under near-sunlight illumination conditions\cite{alvarez2025entangled}.
-Building upon this, we recently proposed a novel scheme for two-dimensional fluorescence spectroscopy (2DFS) with entangled photons\cite{fujihashi2025two}.
-This theoretical simulation revealed the compatibility of two-dimensional electronic spectroscopy (2DES)\cite{engel2007evidence} with a powerful technique often used to elucidate complex molecular systems in ultrafast laser spectroscopy.
+Building upon this, a novel scheme for two-dimensional fluorescence spectroscopy (2DFS) is developed using entangled photons \cite{fujihashi2026two, fujihashi2026two_JCP}.
+This theoretical simulation revealed the compatibility of two-dimensional electronic spectroscopy (2DES) \cite{fresch2023two}, often used to elucidate complex molecular systems in ultrafast laser spectroscopy.
 This novel quantum spectroscopic scheme offers significant advantages over conventional 2DES by leveraging the non-local frequency correlations of entangled photon pairs.
 This results in a reduction of the spectral complexity in 2DES and could provide a deeper insight into the physical function of complex molecular systems.
 The hybrid spectrometer presented here serves as a direct platform for 2DFS with time-frequency entangled photons, which requires time- and frequency-resolved measurements of both excitation and fluorescence photons.
-While our current 150 ps temporal resolution is a significant step, it is still insufficient to capture ultrafast dynamics, such as vibrational energy relaxation, on a sub-picosecond timescale.
-A clear upgrade path to overcome this involves integrating a streak tube\cite{wiersig2009direct} with the unused y-coordinate of the DLD.
-This enhancement would enable the investigation of crucial molecular dynamics in systems in light-harvesting complexes\cite{li2023single, alvarez2025entangled}, fluorescent proteins\cite{kim2019venusa206, feder2025fluorescent}, or organic semiconductors\cite{uoyama2012highly,fairbairn2025highly}.
-In essence, our methodology not only provides a new tool for quantum spectroscopy but also offers a clear and powerful framework for its future evolution.
-This work lays the foundation for a new generation of quantum spectroscopic techniques that could revolutionise our understanding of complex molecular and biological systems.